For some people, getting into debt is inevitable because of certain economic conditions or personal issues.

 This means that a couple of weeks after you receive your bankruptcy order, an official receiver will assess your income and assets to see how these can be used to meet your debts.

 5. Final Settlement Offer

-In case you have a certain lump sum that you can use to pay off the debts that you owe your creditors partially, you can draft a final settlement offer.
+In case you have a certain lump sum that you can use to pay off the debts that you owe your creditors partially, you can draft a final settlement offer like a debt settlement program.
 If your creditors agree in this case, as soon as you have paid the lump sum, the rest of the debts that you owe will be written off.

 Otherwise, your creditors can also allow you to make monthly payments for a specific time frame instead of a lump sum before the rest of your balance is written off.

 Finally, you can also consider an administration order, particularly if what you owe doesn’t exceed £5,000 in total.
 In this case, it is the County Court who will distribute the payment you have made to your creditors.